 To anyone who has ever watched a sunset or gazed upon a deep blue sky, the idea of variation in the spectrum of sunlight is hardly surprising.
-Perhaps more surprising is the limited extent to which this variation is considered in solar photovoltaic operations.
+Perhaps more remarkable is the limited extent to which this variation is considered in solar photovoltaic development and operations.
 When comparing solar photovoltaic (PV) efficiencies, assessing generation of solar power plants, or evaluating performance warranty claims, a single standard spectrum (known as AM1.5, Appendix A) is the reference.
-While reliance on a single standard spectrum has had its advantages, including providing continuity over the years and consistency in results across academia and industry, the neglect of spectrum variation adds to uncertainty in solar energy generation1-9.
-Now that the lifetime costs of solar energy are dipping below those of fossil-fuel generation worldwide, variability in the solar resource is perhaps the last remaining (technical) obstacle to more rapid deployment.
+While reliance on a single standard spectrum has had its advantages, including providing continuity over the years and consistency in results across academia and industry, the neglect of spectrum variation adds to uncertainty in solar energy generation^{1-9}.
+Now that the lifetime costs of solar energy are dipping below those of fossil-fuel generation worldwide10, variability in the solar resource is perhaps the last remaining (technical) obstacle to more rapid deployment.
 Accounting for spectrum variation will reduce prediction errors and cut one of the few remaining cords restraining the spread of solar energy generation.

-Three parameters determine the efficiency of a solar photovoltaic cell: temperature, irradiance, and the spectrum of irradiance (the spectral irradiance).
+Three parameters determine the efficiency of a solar photovoltaic cell: temperature, irradiance, and the spectrum of irradiance (the spectral irradiance)11.
 Temperature and (broadband) irradiance are routinely measured at solar installations and forecasted to determine grid availability of solar energy.
-Measurements of the third parameter, spectral irradiance, are considerably more sparse, conducted mostly by research groups.
-The power output of solar modules is rated using just a single spectrum and residential, commercial, and utility-scale PV systems are designed accordingly.
-For example, to determine if an operating solar power plant is meeting its contractual obligations, a key metric is the "performance ratio".
+Measurements of the third parameter, spectral irradiance, are considerably more sparse, conducted mainly by research groups.
+The power output of solar modules is rated using just the single spectrum and residential, commercial, and utility-scale PV systems are designed accordingly.
+For example, to determine if an operating solar power plant is performing to its contractual requirements, a key metric is the "performance ratio"12.
 This is calculated as the energy generated in a given time period divided by the (broadband) irradiance and the efficiency under the AM1.5 spectrum: any variation in the spectrum is neglected.

-The AM1.5 reference spectrum was standardized in 1982 and concerns with over-reliance on it followed soon after .
-Since that time, the information gap between spectral irradiance and temperature & broadband irradiance called out in [] has persisted.
-Growth of the solar industry has led to temperature and broadband irradiance variation requirements being codified into international standards, data sheets, and warranty terms.
-Meanwhile, the impact of spectral irradiance variation has often been treated as a secondary concern, or neglected.
-The current international standard for solar module power rating defines four temperatures and four broadband irradiances, but only one spectrum.
+The AM1.5 reference spectrum was standardized in 198213 and concerns with over-reliance on it followed soon after ^{3,9,14,15}.
+Since that time, the information gap between spectral irradiance and temperature & broadband irradiance called out specifically in [3] has persisted.
+Growth of the solar industry has led to temperature and broadband irradiance variation requirements being codified into international standards16, data sheets17, and warranty terms18.
+Meanwhile, the impact of spectral irradiance variation has often been treated as a secondary concern, or neglected19.
+The current international standard for solar module power rating defines four temperatures and four broadband irradiances, but only one spectrum20.
 The persistence of this gap is due partly to the perceived expense in obtaining spectral irradiance measurements, as well as a legacy assumption that the relative impact on silicon, solar energy's workhorse material, is negligible.